 On receipt of an application, the Procedural Officer will provide an opportunity for the case team and the party to present their arguments by telephone or in person before issuing a decision.

 The process for each application will be indicated when the application is acknowledged.

 If the Procedural Officer is unable personally to consider the application, the applicant will be informed of any alternative arrangements put in place.

 Procedural Officer decisions in Competition Act investigations

 The Procedural Officer’s decision will be binding on our case team.
-The Procedural Officer’s decision, or a summary of it, will be published on our website, generally at the time the decision is made by the Procedural Officer or at the end of the our investigation.
-Publication will be subject to redaction of confidential information.
+We will publish a non-confidential version of the decision, or a summary of it, on our website, generally at the time the decision is made or at the end of our investigation.

 Procedural Officer decision 2018/1 – Application by Hargreave Hale Limited

 Our Procedural Officer is Liza Lovdahl Gormsen.
 Liza has a background primarily in academia, but has worked in legal roles in both the public and private sectors, including at the Office of Fair Trading and the World Bank.